 Implementation Actions Timing (Immediate, Short Term, Long Term, Ongoing) Rezone all lands within the Agricultural Lands designation to a minimum parcel Immediate size for subdivision of 8.0 hectares.
 Amend the Regional District of Nanaimo Planning Services Fees and Charges Short Term Bylaw No. 1259, 2002 and Regional District of Nanaimo Building Regulation and Fees, 2001 to reduce/waive the fees related to agricultural improvements which result in increased local food production.
-Conduct a feasibility study looking at the use of conservation covenants and Short Term transfer of development credits for the preservation of farmland.
+Conduct a feasibility study looking at the use of conservation covenants and transfer of development credits for the preservation of farmland.
+Short Term

-Objective 4.1.3 Create opportunities for local food markets Policy This Plan supports collaboration, cooperation, and flexibility to support agricultural 4.1.21 operations by looking at investing in agriculture and/or attempting to resolve issues which are limiting agricultural production in Area 'A'.
+Objective Create opportunities for local food markets 4.1.3 Policy This Plan supports collaboration, cooperation, and flexibility to support agricultural 4.1.21 operations by looking at investing in agriculture and/or attempting to resolve issues which are limiting agricultural production in Area 'A'.
 Policy The Provincial and Federal Governments are encouraged to consider financial 4.1.21 incentives to preserve farmland and encourage young families to get in to farming.
 Policy The RDN may consider the use of any land for community gardens and farmers 4.1.23 markets.

-Implementation Actions Timing (Immediate, Short Term, Long Term, Ongoing) Work with the farming community and the Agricultural Advisory Committee to develop adaptive management strategies which support and encourage Ongoing agriculture in Electoral Area 'A'. agriculture in Electoral Area A. Amend Regional District of Nanaimo Land Use and Subdivision Bylaw No. Immediate 500, 1987 to permit community gardens and farmers markets.
-Develop a process for managing the use of these lands for community agriculture.
+Implementation Actions Timing

+(Immediate,

+Short Term,

+Long Term,

+Ongoing)

+Work with the farming community and the Agricultural Advisory Committee to Ongoing

+develop adaptive management strategies which support and encourage

+agriculture in Electoral Area 'A'.

+Amend Regional District of Nanaimo Land Use and Subdivision Bylaw No. Immediate

+500, 1987 to permit community gardens and farmers markets.
+Develop a

+process for managing the use of these lands for community agriculture.

-Objective Support and Encourage Agricultural Education 4.1.4 Policy This Plan supports the preparation of an Agricultural Plan for Electoral Area 'A' which 4.1.24 should at minimum provide an overview of the local food system, its relative food security, capacity, opportunities for enhancing the food-related economy, and recommendations for increasing the sustainability of the food system.
-Policy The Regional District of Nanaimo shall consider providing perspective purchasers, 4.1.25 applicants for development applications, and land owners with information on living in rural agricultural communities.
+Objective Support and Encourage Agricultural Education 4.1.4 Policy This Plan supports the preparation of an Agricultural Plan for Electoral Area 'A' which 4.1.24 should at minimum provide an overview of the local food system, its relative food security, capacity, opportunities for enhancing the food-related economy, and